 Pictured in the above image:

-1 Dinar.
-The back displays galloping horses and the Sail and Pearl monument, and the other side, the front displays Al Hedya Al Khalifiya School (Bahrain first school).
+The back displays galloping horses and the Sail and Pearl monument.
+Then, on the other side, the front displays Al Hedya Al Khalifiya School (Bahrain first school).

 10 Dinar shows Sheikh Hamad ibn Isa Al Khalifah (Bahrain King)